set-soft/ComfyUI-RemoveBackground_SET/README.md

 - DIS stands for Dichotomous Image Segmentation, is a technical term used for tasks where you separate an image in two different things, in particular the foreground and background.
   There are some specialized DIS tasks like COD and HRSOD
   - SOD (Salient Object Detection) a term also used for this task, we want to separate the object in the foreground, the one that is "salient"
-  - HRSOD (High Resolution SOD) used when we want to get a highly detailed separation, preserving high detail of the boundary
+  - HRSOD (High Resolution SOD) used when we want to get a highly detailed separation, preserving high detail of the boundary.
+Used in contrast to NRSOD: Normal Resolution SOD
   - COD (Camouflage Object Detection) as its name implies here the object is camouflaged, making the task harder
   - Matte: this term is used when we want to separate translucent objects, getting a mask that shows how much of the background is blended with the foreground
   - Portrait: refers to human portraits, used for the task to separate a human from the background